substackinc/universal-constructor/README.md

 ╔═════════════════════════════════════════╗
 ║ Welcome to the Universal Constructor!   ║
 ║ ‾‾‾‾‾‾‾                                 ║
-║ /rs restarts the repl                   ║
+║ ctrl+c to cancel/restart                ║
 ║ /reset gets you a fresh thread          ║
 ║ you gotta hit enter twice               ║
 ║                                         ║